beaker-project/beaker-project.org/dev/proposals/harness-api.rst

 ``BEAKER_LAB_CONTROLLER_URL`` environment variable.

-When using the :http:method:`POST` method with the resources described below, the request body may be given as HTML form data (:mimetype:`application/x-www-form-urlencoded`) or encoded as a JSON object (:mimetype:`application/json`).
+When using the :http:method:`POST` method with the resources described below, the request body must be given as HTML form data (:mimetype:`application/x-www-form-urlencoded`).

 .. http:get:: /recipes/(recipe_id)/